jronallo/iiif-workshop/workshop/image/parameters.md

 Scheme is the first part of the base URI.
 This is the `http` or `https` part of the URL.

-Strong recommendation that images be served over HTTPS in order to be able to be used within other HTTPS pages.
+The strong recommendation is that images be served over HTTPS in order to be able to be used within other HTTPS pages.
 If an image served over HTTP is included in a page served over HTTPS then browsers will complain about mixed content.

 We'll use `https` to start our URI:
 <div class="alert"><strong>https://</strong></div>